 Fertilize Roses Sparingly

-For some reason many gardeners feel they are not doing right by their plants unless they frequently apply slow-release fertilizer.
+For some reason, many gardeners feel they are not doing right by their plants unless they frequently apply a slow-release fertilizer.
 As a rule, one application of a mixed commercial fertilizer of 4-12-4 or 5-10-5 analysis is sufficient.

 Ideas On Pruning Roses

 Where winter injury is severe, of course, it is not always possible to leave this much wood.
-Strong, vigorous wood should not he removed first to satisfy some rule that prescribes pruning Hybrid Tea roses back to 4 inches.
+Strong, vigorous wood should not be removed first to satisfy some rule that prescribes pruning Hybrid Tea roses back to 4″ inches.
 Such a practice only robs the plant of its food reserves.